A Framework for Optimizing Human-Machine Interaction in Classification Systems: Simulation Studies

 The surface has the same shape across all three simulated score distributions.
 Only the absolute levels differ (low in \textit{Beta Right Skewed}, mid in \textit{Beta Mixture}, high in \textit{Beta Left Skewed}), which should not affect the threshold policy.

 Similarly, Figure~\ref{fig:f1_triptych} reports the expected F1 scores across all ($\tau_l$,$\tau_u$) combinations for the three simulated score distributions.

 Under the \textit{Beta–mixture setting}, the expected F1 increases monotonically with the upper cutoff \(\tau_u\) and with lowering the lower cutoff \(\tau_l\).
 The best operating region is the \emph{lower–right} corner (high \(\tau_u\), low \(\tau_l\)), which accepts only the most confident positives while routing borderline low scores to human review.
-In practice, pushing \(\tau_u\) high will mostly maximize F1; lowering \(\tau_l\) yields smaller, gains by recovering additional true positives through review.
+In practice, pushing \(\tau_u\) high will mostly maximize F1.

 Relative to this baseline, the \textit{Beta Right Skewed} regime shows a stronger dependence on \(\tau_l\).
 Conversely, in the \textit{Beta Left Skewed} regime the sensitivity flips: F1 is dominated by \(\tau_u\), whereas varying \(\tau_l\) has limited effect.
 Operationally, maximizing F1 would highly depend on the underlying probability distribution.